amendip/ceq/README.md

 ### vectorscope
 ![2d](https://raw.githubusercontent.com/amendip/ceq/main/scrots/2d.png)
 ## Compiling
+There are precompiled binaries included but if you'd like you can compile from the source.
 Install SDL2 and pulseaudio if you haven't already.

 Compile with:
 ```